Introduction

 API Reference

-For a complete list of all classes, methods, and functions, please see the **Namespaces** and **Classes** sections of this documentation.
+For a complete list of all classes, methods, and functions, see the Namespaces and Classes sections of this generated documentation.